entaroadun/hnpickup/README.txt

 ## =============================
-## == "I took CS, DM, ML, NLP, and
+## == How to build a data mining
-## == AI classes, what's next?"
+## == web app?
 ## =============================

-Apply your new strengths to the real world data.
+You will need some basic programming and statistical skills.
-There are a lot of challenging data mining problems waiting to be solved.
-Let's start small.
+Web Development, jQuery, Python, and Machine Learning skills are a plus.

 The first step is to get your own data.
 Is there any websites that you visit every day?
 I'm sure